Black shama

 It is threatened by habitat loss.

 Description and taxonomy

 EBird describes the bird as "A medium-sized, long-tailed bird of lowland forest, bamboo, and scrub on Cebu, where it has a preference for valley bottoms.
 Male is entirely black with a glossy sheen, where the female is sooty gray with a rusty belly.
 Catches insects on the ground, in the undergrowth, or even on the wing.
 There are no other species of similar shape and size on Cebu.
 Song is a series of long, slightly out of tune, often quavering whistles."

+Ecology and behavior

+Stomach contents of species contained beetles.
+This species is believed to be an insectivore.
+Usually seen in pairs foraging close to the forest floor or thickets with a lot of tangled vines.

+Breeding season is February to September.
+Nest is cup shaped and typically found in bamboo.
+Lays to 2 to 3 eggs.